cloki0610/CI-Portfolio-Project-5/README.md

 #### **Differences to Design**

-- All the margin and padding maybe not be as expected at last because I just simply use bootstrap feature to add these space to the box.
+- Every margin and padding maybe not be as expected at last.
+Because I only use the bootstrap feature to add these spaces to the box.

-- I try my best to fix all buttom size but there maybe still some problem in my work.
+- I try my best to fix all button sizes, but there may be still some problems in my work.

-- Different with the design, I finally add some icon from fontawesome to replace the text.
+- I use some icons from font awesome to replace the text at last.

 ## **Feature**